vstevensf/medicare_hos/README.md

 CSV files are available in `medicare_hos/data/raw`.

-### Baseline Imbalance Assessment +
+### Preprocessing of CSV files

+📁 medicare_hos/

+│── 📁 data/raw/

+│── 📄 vic_preprocessing.R

+The script `vic_preprocessing.R`:
+1. Reads in the CSV PUF files from `data/raw`
-3. checks for empty values and removes those records
+2. Checks for empty values and removes those records -- to avoid imputation later on
-4. extracts HKA (hip and knee arthritis) patients
+3. Extracts HKA (hip and knee arthritis) patients
-5. removes certain categories (disability/<65 years old, unknown smoking status, etc.)
+4. Removes certain categories (disability/<65 years old, unknown smoking status, etc.)

-6.
-1. initial imbalance assessment
-2. ddd
-3. Standardized mean difference analysis to assess covariate balance (> .1 --> index of residual imbalance)
-4. TODO; graphical diagnostics to assess covariate balance --> a) mirrored histogram for distribution of propensity score in the original and matched groups, b) Love plot of the SMDs for quick overview of balance

-basically, the propensity score is a "balancing score" such that baseline covariate distribution is the same across treatment arms
+5. Factors the ordinal categories, and combines all cohorts into one dataframe
+6. Saves the cleaned dataframe to an excel workbook (combined_data.xlsx), which can be found [here](https://docs.google.com/spreadsheets/d/1h7rcIPigpyFxcmXMMJnIhwXuUIAod5By/edit?usp=sharing&ouid=105898128966506207562&rtpof=true&sd=true).

+There are two sheets in this workbook, one with the numerical values of survey responses, and an explicit categorical sheet (listing what the numerical responses mean).
+Documentation on the different columns can be found [here](https://docs.google.com/document/d/1XILRR62jhN0HdO-cWpMc6kSAKw44lF-VoqyIAtt8CQw/edit?usp=sharing).

 ### Propensity Score Matching
 propensity score estimated using logistic regression model in which treatment states is regressed on the measured baseline covariates